Book Links Mentorship 2020

 Dr Robyn Sheahan-Bright has operated Justified Text Writing and Publishing Consultancy Services since 1997, and is widely published in children’s literature, Australian fiction and publishing history.
 She has judged literary awards, mentored and offered editorial advice to writers, lectured in writing and publishing courses, and regularly assesses post-graduate creative writing theses for several universities.

 Robyn writes both teachers’ notes and reading group notes for major publishers.
 She was inaugural director of and is a Life Member of the Queensland Writers’ Centre, and was co-founder of Jam Roll Press.
 Her publications include Paper Empires: A History of the Book in Australia (1946–2005) (2006) co-edited with Craig Munro.
 She has been Program Manager of the APA’s biennial Residential Editorial Program since 1999.
-She is President of the IBBY Australia Committee, and a member of the Board of the Australian Children’s Literature Alliance.
+She is President of the IBBY Australia Committee, and a member of the Board of the Australian Children’s Laureate Foundation.
 She was recipient of the CBCA’s Nan Chauncy Award in 2012, and of the QWC’s Johnno Award in 2014.